commercetools/commercetools-sync-java/docs/usage/SHOPPING_LIST_SYNC.md

 ````

 ##### beforeUpdateCallback
-During the sync process if a target customer and a customer draft are matched, this callback can be used to
+During the sync process, if a target customer and a customer draft are matched, this callback can be used to
-intercept the **_update_** request just before it is sent to commercetools platform.
+intercept the **_update_** request just before it is sent to the commercetools platform.
 This allows the user to modify
 update actions array with custom actions or discard unwanted actions.
 The callback provides the following information :

  * shopping list draft from the source